Sedation Dentistry Bismarck, Garrison – North Dakota

 If you receive nitrous oxide, you’ll be able to drive yourself home, as the effects wear off almost instantly when the mask is removed.
 With oral sedation, you’ll need someone to drive you home, as the effects will last from two to four hours after your appointment and you’re not supposed to drive a car for at least 12 hours.

-Will there be any pain during the procedure?
+Will there be any pain during a procedure With Sedation Dentistry?

 Oral sedation has an amnestic effect.
 While technically a side effect, most patients love this benefit because they have no recollection of their visit to our office or of their procedure.
-Oral sedatives can also cause dry mouth, headaches, dizziness, and occasional nausea, but these pass quickly.
+Oral sedatives can also cause:

 Nitrous oxide can create pressure changes in the middle ear and in the intestines.
 This can lead to short-term pain, but this is a very rare reaction.
 In the vast majority of cases, nitrous oxide is very safe and very effective for alleviating your anxiety.